eaasi/user-handbook/source/guide/logging-in.rst

 instutitions is in development.

-Before logging in for the first time, a new EaaSI user must be added to the :term:`node` by an :term:`Admin` or :term:`Manager` (the Admin must set a user/display name, email and permission level for the user).
+Before logging in for the first time, a new EaaSI user must be added to the :term:`node` by an :term:`Admin` (the Admin must set a user/display name, email and permission level for the user; see :ref:`user_admin`).
 Once added, the new user may "Sign Up" on the OAuth page to confirm their account and set a password for authentication.

 .. image:: ../images/landing_page.png